Smog in Poland: Why is snow no longer a symbol of winter in Poland, and why has it given way to smog?

 - People can fight back to reduce air pollution by reducing household waste, recycling, decreasing energy consumption, or… cycling.

-Many public protests have taken place in Poland calling for state actions against air pollution in Poland.
+Many public protests have taken place in Poland calling for state action against air pollution.
 The improvement process takes time, but the changes are happening with public awareness and the demand for environmental quality.
-The local authorities in Poland take significant actions towards air pollution reduction.
+The local authorities in Poland have taken significant action to reduce air pollution.
 For example, Kraków introduced in 2019 a ban on burning solid fuels (mainly hard coal or firewood) for household heating.
-Poland’s government introduced programs for heating systems modernization, a ban on the sale of boilers that lack emission controls or old heaters replacement.
-Let’s hope that soon the snow will become again the symbol of winter in Poland, not smog.
+Poland’s government introduced programs for heating systems modernization, a ban on the sale of boilers that lack emission controls, and replacing old heaters.
+Let’s hope the snow will soon become the symbol of winter in Poland, not smog.
+Subscribe to our monthly newsletters in English to learn about it!
+Once a month, you will receive a Newsletter: ‘Explore Poland with Kids‘.
+You will find there family-friendly destinations in Poland – beautiful places in Poland worth visiting with children – from city break destinations to hiking in the mountains (lots of practical tips!); things you can’t miss in Poland in a given month; dates to remember, holidays, observances in Poland in a given month so you can mark your calendars accordingly.